bazbt3/topics/README.md

   I've installed and signed into the Gitter Android app on my phone, but haven't tested a darned thing yet.

 ### The original intention:
-* **Create an [Issue](/../../issues/)** here as a conversation starter, respondents can leave comments below.
+* **Create an [Issue](/../../issues/)** here as a conversation starter, to which respondents can add Comments.
+  Anyone with a GitHub.com account can create and comment on Issues in a public GitHub repository (repo).
+  I have the [OctoDroid](https://github.com/Applications-Development/gh4a/blob/master/README.md) GitHub application on my phone to make it easy to create, view and comment on Issues.
   I intend to create and add a link to a public IFTTT.com applet to notify when something, anything, happens *here*.

 ---